-Please refer to

-Appendix A - Troubleshooting prior to calling Technical Support.
+Please refer to Appendix A - Troubleshooting prior to calling Technical Support.

 - 1. Read this manual thoroughly before attempting to install the adapter in your system. - 2.
 When calling for technical assistance, please have your user manual and current adapter settings.
-If possible, please have the adapter connected in a computer ready to run diagnostics. - 3.
-Sealevel Systems maintains a home page on the Internet.
-Our home page address is www.sealevel.com.
-The latest software updates, and newest manuals are available via our FTP site that can be accessed from our home page. - Technical support is available Monday thru Friday from 8:00 a.m. to 5:00 p.m.
-Eastern time.
+If possible, please have the adapter installed in a computer ready to run diagnostics. - 3.
+Sealevel Systems maintains a web site on the Internet.
+The address is www.sealevel.com.
+The latest software updates, and newest manuals are available via our FTP site that can be accessed from our home page. - 4.
+Technical support is available Monday thru Friday from 8:00 a.m. to 5:00 p.m. eastern time.
 Technical support can be reached at (864) 843-4343.